-24 Jun Digital Mobility Solutions/PickMe: Hails Google Maps & G Suite with MediaAgility for increased agility, availability, and scalability
+Digital Mobility Solutions/PickMe: Hails Google Maps & Google Workspace (Formerly G Suite) with MediaAgility for increased agility, availability, and scalability

 Developed by Colombo-headquartered Digital Mobility Solutions Lanka (Private) Ltd, mobile taxi-hailing application PickMe is a prominent Sri Lankan start-up success story.
 Starting operations just four years ago, PickMe’s founders have built what Chief Architect Shayanthan Kanaganayagham describes as “a very big organization providing an essential service” in Colombo and elsewhere across the country.